Advertiser Disclosure

 Economy Parking

-Harry Reid International Airport Terminal Long-Term Parking.
+Harry Reid International Airport Terminal 1 long-term parking.
 Image Credit: Google Maps

-Terminal 3 economy parking is located adjacent to the terminal building within walking distance and accepts all vehicles (including oversized vehicles).
+Terminal 3 economy parking is adjacent to the terminal building within walking distance and accepts all vehicles.
+Oversized vehicles (exceeding 22 feet in length and 8.5 feet in width or more than 13.5 feet in height) may also use this parking lot.

 • First 15 minutes: Free